 Are your beneficiaries current?
 Make a habit of reviewing your beneficiaries at least once a year to make sure their contact information hasn't changed.
-Incorrect information could delay or nullify your wishes and leave your loved-ones without any recourse.
+Incorrect information could delay your wishes or leave your loved-ones without any money or recourse.